Shooting (Injecting) Cocaine: Dangers And Side Effects

 Bacterial And Viral Infections

-Not knowing how to shoot cocaine can lead to bacterial and viral infections because dirty needles that were shared with other people might be used.
+Not knowing how to shoot up cocaine can lead to bacterial and viral infections because dirty needles that were shared with other people may be used.

 Damage To Injection Site